Regulatory context

 These conclusions converge with work on the food sector.

 The aim is to roll out official environmental labelling in the textile sector by 2024, on a voluntary basis.
-The final decisions (method and format) are expected at the start of 2024.
+The final arbitrations (method and format) are expected in early 2024.